PawelCiupka/td_group12/README.md

 * Bootstrap

 ## Setup
-Just click the link: [https://barberion.herokuapp.com/](https://barberion.herokuapp.com/)

 ## Status
 Project is:  _in progress_.

 ## Contact
-Website created only by [@PawelCiupka](http://pawel-ciupka.pl/pages/contact.html) - feel free to contact me!
+Website created only by me :)